 Many event organizers choose to sell tickets to events with PayPal because they have an existing PayPal account.
 However, it’s important you understand how this will affect your event:

 - PayPal does NOT allow you to pass on credit card processing fees to ticket buyers.
 PayPal deducts their merchant fee from every order, which comes out of your proceeds.

-- PayPal can hold funds until after the event or until proof of ticket receipt is provided.
+- PayPal frequently holds funds until after the event or until proof of ticket receipt is provided.